sircharlo/meeting-media-manager/docs/_posts/2013-01-10-configuration.md

         </tr>
         <tr>
             <td><code>Keep original media files after conversion</code></td>
             <td>If this setting is enabled, picture and audio files will be kept in the media folder after converting them to MP4 format, rather than being deleted.
 This will result in a slightly more cluttered media folder, and generally does not need to be enabled if sharing media through Zoom MP4 sharing.
-(See <code>Convert media to MP4 format</code> above.) <br><br>**Note:** Only visible if <code>Convert media to MP4 format</code> is also enabled.</td>
+(See <code>Convert media to MP4 format</code> above.) <br><br><strong>Note:</strong> Only visible if <code>Convert media to MP4 format</code> is also enabled.</td>
         </tr>
     </tbody>
 </table>